 “When he broke rules he also took ownership.
 The worst type of rule breakers are those who run away once something goes wrong.
 He stood by his decisions no matter how powerful the critics, he was unmoved.
 He never put the blame on people, not even once.”

-In my personal view, this is a huge contrast to many of the leaders we have today who seem to shirk responsibility and choose to fire someone below them when things go wrong.
+In my personal view, this is a huge contrast to many leaders who seem to shirk responsibility and choose to fire someone below them when things go wrong.

 As Philip Yeo himself acknowledges: